rebelsky/csc207c/_labs/git.md

 ### Exercise 2: Configure Your MathLAN account

-As you may recall, your life is easier if you do a bit of configuration before working with Git.
+As you may recall, your life is easier if you do a bit of configuration before working with Git and GitHub.
 If you haven't already done so, configure your account (name, email, editor).

 * First, open a new terminal window.
 * Next, type these commands